-I try to do all the obvious things to keep our grocery costs down.
-I avoid high-priced convenience-foods, I serve home-cooked meals, and I pack simple, healthy lunches for work and school.
-I figured there were likely lots of ideas I hadn’t thought of though, and so I asked my Facebook followers for advice.
-I asked them to tell me how to save money on groceries when you have kids (and a hubby) who are always hungry.
+I try to do all the obvious things to keep our grocery costs down: I avoid expensive convenience-foods, I serve home-cooked meals, and I pack simple, healthy lunches for work and school.
+But I figured there must be a few money-saving tricks that I’m not aware of, so I asked my Facebook followers for advice.

 Grocery List courtesy Shutterstock